 Malls, Markets and Isaan Bites

 However the main reason for this visit to Korat, was for the malls, and while I really do not like shopping, I occasionally find myself desperate for clothes which have not been bought at a rural night market.
-And these days Korat’s malls are pretty much on par with their central Bangkok equivalent’s, yet the biggest is still to come in the massive Central Plaza opening just down from the Dusit Princess this year (September 2017).
+And these days Korat’s malls are pretty much on par with their central Bangkok equivalent’s, yet the biggest is still to come in the massive Central Plaza opening just down from the Dusit Princess this year (now open: September 2017).
 And this is just the newest addition to an increasingly expanding and exciting area of night markets, open-air food courts and entertainment which surround the hotel.
 The main attraction would have to be “Night Ban Koh”, a night market which sits near next door to the Dusit Princess.
 Which is then joined by more open-air food courts, beer bars and barbecues at RN Yard and Big Box.
-And it really is these night markets and food courts that I love about Isaan, the relaxed night life, and of course there are plenties of local Isaan foods to be found with rural style restaurants set along the passing river canal.
+And it really is these night markets and food courts that I love about Isaan, the relaxed nightlife, and of course there are plenties of local Isaan foods to be found with rural style restaurants set along the passing river canal.
 It really is just an exciting area to be in Korat.

 Highlights of Korat

 So I did take in some sight-seeing highlights on this visit with a stroll to Wat Sala Loi (Floating Pavillion Temple), which was the last of the city centre attractions for me to tick off my to-do list (I’ve been to Korat a few times).
 This temple is home to the relics, and was first built by, the revered local heroine Yaa Mo (Granny Mo) who is an iconic figure in Korat city.
 In fact most of Korat’s city centre attractions are centred around Yaa Mo, and her victorious rebellion against invading Laotians, where all sorts of shrines and monuments are dotted through the central city square.
-But many of the region’s revered attractions are otherwise out-of-town, including Wat Ban Rai (about an hour out) which for me is the must visit attraction in the region.
+But many of the region’s revered attractions are otherwise out-of-town, including Wat Ban Rai (about an hour out) which for me is the must-visit attraction in the region.
 Wat Ban Rai, also known as the Elephant Temple, due to it being built as a massive elephant, boasts some seriously detailed architecture as well as interiors set to educate traditional Buddhist teachings through contemporary painting, sculptures, and art.
 There are also some stunning views from the top floors of the temple.

 The Ancient Khmer Highway

-But the main draw to the region would be the Phimai Historical Park, which is part of a two hundred and twenty-five kilometer roadway built by the ancient Angkor Empire.
+But the main draw to the region would be the Phimai Historical Park, which is part of a two hundred and twenty-five-kilometre roadway built by the ancient Angkor Empire.
 This is known as the Ancient Khmer Highway and it leads through from neighbouring Cambodia, and includes the more famous temples of Angkor Wat in Cambodia, before it crosses to traverse the Thai borders south to Phanom Rung and Mueang Tham Temples.
-Then, further again, we reach Phimai which sits just sixty kilometers out from Korat.
+Then, further again, we reach Phimai which sits just sixty kilometres out from Korat.
 And while Phimai is technically the end of the ancient Khmer highway, it is more the beginning for those travelling out from Bangkok.
 Anyway, Korat is the perfect base to start this journey, and it is possible to reach Phanomrung from the city, although it will take roughly 2 hours there, and 2 hours back.
 It’s a long day trip.
-And while the Dusit Princess do not offer set tours themselves, they are happy to source reputable taxi drivers, and ensure they don’t rip you off.
+And while the Dusit Princess does not offer set tours themselves, they are happy to source reputable taxi drivers, and ensure they don’t rip you off.